School: School of Earth Sciences

 Address: 35 Stirling Hwy

-Stefano is a researcher at the Centre for Exploration Targeting specialised in geochemistry and petrology applied to mineral deposits.
+Stefano is a researcher at the CSIRO and at the Centre for Exploration Targeting specialised in geochemistry and petrology applied to mineral deposits.
 He developed these skills at the State University of Milan where he obtained both Bachelor and Master’s with top marks, and at the University of Western Australia during his PhD research on Archaean and Proterozoic mineral systems.

-I am passionate about understanding ore forming processes of hydrothermal and magmatic mineralisation.
-In particular, I am interested in applying geochemical and petrological tools to identify reliable pathfinders that will allow explorers to discover new mineral deposits.
+Stefano is passionate about understanding ore forming processes of hydrothermal and magmatic mineralisation.
+In particular, he is interested in applying geochemical and petrological tools to identify reliable pathfinders that will allow explorers to discover new mineral deposits.

-During my first post-doctoral assignment I have participated in the ARC Discovery Project titled 'A terrestrial hot spring setting for the origin of life?' where I have investigated the geological, geochemical, and metallogenic aspects of a 3.5 billion-year-old hot spring setting in the Pilbara region of Western Australia.
-This work increased the understanding of the 4-dimensional evolution of the Dresser Caldera in regards to the mobilisation of metals by the hydrothermal fluids.
-This project focused on the characterisation of the alteration imparted by hydrothermal fluids to the host-rocks through a combination of field mapping, hyper-spectral maps, whole-rock, XRD, and stable Li and B isotope analyses of newly collected samples.
+During his first post-doctoral assignment, Stefano participated in the ARC Discovery Project titled ‘A terrestrial hot spring setting for the origin of life?’ investigating the geological, geochemical, and metallogenic aspects of a 3.5 billion-year-old hot spring setting in the Pilbara region of Western Australia.
+This work has increased our understanding of the 4-dimensional evolution of the Dresser Caldera in regards to the mobilisation of metals in hydrothermal fluids.
+This project was based on the characterisation of the alteration imparted by hydrothermal fluids to the host-rocks through a combination of field mapping, hyper-spectral maps, whole-rock, XRD, and stable Li and B isotope analyses of newly collected samples.
 This large and multi-disciplinary dataset has been translated into a holistic model able to (i) constrain the conditions at which metals and other relevant elements were mobilised, and (ii) identify the structural and geochemical settings that allowed their accumulation.